 Go Team) travels to the accident site, as well as time spent gathering additional information from outside of the accident scene itself, such as flight logs, maintenance records, and personal interviews.

 The Party System allows the NTSB to designate other organizations or companies as parties to the investigations, and allows the Board to leverage its resources to investigate about 2,000 aviation accidents and incidents a year, and about 500 accidents in the other modes of transportation: rail, highway, marine, and pipeline.
 In some cases, NTSB decides to hold an Investigative Hearing to assist with determining facts about the transportation accident.

 Analysis of Findings

 During this phase, NTSB specialists analyze the information gathered to piece together a sequence of events and determine what happened to cause the accident.
 The team, including a writer-editor experienced with the technical terminology of that mode of transportation, then writes the draft report.
 This report provides a description of the accident, a review of the investigative analysis, and a determination of probable cause.
-The report is then brought forward for either the modal office director approval (under a delegated authority) or to a public with our five Board Members for adoption.
+The report is then brought forward for either the modal office director approval (under a delegated authority) or to a public Board meeting with our Board Members for adoption.

 Final Reports & Documents